gjpc/CombatAnalysis/README.md

 Thanks!

+Update 4.6.0 hdflux (4 June 2016)
+added the **/ca cleanup** command.
+Clears the stats and cleans the cache

 Update 4.5.0 by Ravdor/Bamor (8 Feb 2016)
 Separated hits into Normal, Critical, and Devastates Added APS (Attacks Per Second)